inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

 Or maybe we'll be even more generic and claim that using the good old framework is better, because **these new frameworks are not "mature enough"** and not "battle-tested" and anyway, aren't these new frameworks just "different, not better"?

-We, as the oldtimer, focus on the good-old-framework, because knowledge about it is the most accessible to us. **We mainly focus on collecting information that confirms our viewpoint and are reluctant to give pause to opposing views.** We see ourselves as very rational, but what if it's just bias that is keeping us in place.
+We, as the oldtimer, focus on the good-old-framework, because knowledge about it is the most accessible to us. **We mainly focus on collecting information that confirms our viewpoint and are reluctant to give pause to opposing views.** We see ourselves as very rational, but what if it's just bias that is keeping us in place?

 However, **bias also works the other way**.
-The team member suggesting the new framework might just be excited **because she read about it in several places already.** This framework seems to be the great new thing, the things that everybody will adopt sooner or later, so let's join the "sooner"-cohort.
+The team member suggesting the new framework might just be excited **because she read about it in several places already.** This framework seems to be the great new thing, the thing that everybody will adopt sooner or later, so let's join the "sooner"-cohort.
 After reading soo much about it, all she can see is the glittering features of the new framework, the promise of easier work, the poetry of the new code... _"It's just going to be such a joy to work with the new framework"_.

 Always choosing the new thing or always sticking with the old, both tendencies often stem from biases.